Ministry of Hope:

 Ministry of Hope at Dulin Church serves a weekly cold breakfast to 40 people.
 On the 4th Sunday of each month we serve 60 people a hot breakfast and distributes toiletries.
 If you have any questions you can contact our church office.

 We are always in need of volunteers for our Ministry of Hope.
 Volunteers can help serve the weekly cold breakfast, help prepare and serve the 4th Sunday hot breakfast, participate in the weekly Panera Bread pick-up on Friday evenings or donate toiletry items.
 Training can be provided for any volunteer opportunity.
-Contact Ian if you would like to volunteer.
+Contact our director of discipleship if you would like to volunteer.

 High School Mission Trip - Appalachian Service Project: